-- NOTE: Please see the Student Handbook Addendum for modifications to our visitor policies due to COVID restrictions (2020-2021). - 1.
-Spectators whether students, faculty, parents, alumni, or friends bear important responsibility to - 1. the School for the atmosphere and conduct of games, whether home or away. - 2.
+- Spectators - whether students, faculty, parents, alumni, or friends - bear important responsibility to the School for the atmosphere and conduct of games, whether home or away. - 2.
 Spectators should watch games from those areas defined by each school as spectator areas.
 They must not run up and down sidelines, call to players, coaches, or officials in an unsportsmanlike manner, go onto the field of play, or deface property.
 Any action which detracts from the ability of coaches, players, and officials to do their best is not acceptable. - 3.
 The use of alcohol and illegal drugs should not be associated with any athletic event.

-NEPSAC and Cardigan Mountain School expect all athletes, coaches, officials, and spectators to meet these standards.
+NEPSAC and Cardigan Mountain School expect all student-athletes, coaches, officials, and spectators to meet these standards.